 A successful pharma plant requires a multidisciplinary team:

-Quality Assurance (QA): QA managers and officers maintain the QMS.
-They review batch records, handle deviations, oversee change control, and ensure documentation is complete.
-Under FDA CGMP, “employees who are qualified and fully trained” must manage manufacturing processes.
-A QA department typically has personnel specializing in different areas (documentation, process validation, audit).
+Quality Assurance (QA): QA officers and managers are responsible for the QMS.
+They are in charge of batch record review, deviation management, change control supervision, and ensuring proper documentation.
+Under FDA CGMP, “persons who are qualified and fully trained” must be in charge of the manufacturing processes.
+A typical QA department allocates roles in documentation, process validation, and audits.

-Regulatory Affairs: Experts who prepare submissions to agencies (filing for licenses, product registrations, labeling approvals).
-Their knowledge of local and international regulations is crucial, especially for export.
+Regulatory Affairs: Responsible experts prepare submissions to local and international agencies for licenses, registrations, and labeling approvals.
+Knowledge of the local and international regulations is critical, especially for export.

 All personnel must be trained regularly in GMP, safety, and job-specific skills.
 Document all training.
 For example, FDA 21 CFR 211.25 requires that employees have “education, training, and experience to perform their assigned functions” in the manufacturing of pharmaceuticals.
 Recruiting from local technical colleges and offering ongoing professional development can build a skilled workforce.